Blosc/blogsite/posts/caterva-slicing-perf/index.rst

 Some libraries like HDF5 or Zarr store data into multidimensional chunks.
 This makes slice extraction from compressed datasets more efficient than using monolithic compression, since only the chunks containing the interesting slice are decompressed instead of the entire array.

 In addition, Caterva introduces a new level of partitioning.
 Within each chunk, the data is re-partitioned into smaller multidimensional sets called blocks.
-This generally improves the slice extraction, since it allows to decompress only the blocks containing the slice instead of the whole chunks.
+This generally improves the slice extraction, since this allows to decompress only the blocks containing the data in desired slice instead of the whole chunks.

 Slice extraction with Caterva, HDF5 and Zarr
 --------------------------------------------

-Now we are going to compare the ability to extract multidimensional slices from compressed data of Caterva, HDF5 and Zarr.
-The examples below consist on extracting some hyper-planes from chunked arrays with different properties and seeing how Caterva performs compared with other solutions.
+So as to see how the double partitioning performs with respect to a traditional single partition schema, we are going to compare the ability to extract multidimensional slices from compressed data of Caterva, HDF5 and Zarr.
+The examples below consist on extracting some hyper-planes from chunked arrays with different properties and seeing how Caterva performs compared with traditional libraries.

 2-dimensional array
 -------------------

-This is a 2-dimensional array and has the following properties, defined to optimize slice extraction from the second dimension:
+This is a 2-dimensional array and has the following properties, designed to optimize slice extraction from the second dimension:

 .. code-block:: console